Discover The Land of Hundreds of Canyons

 The first one, Island in the Sky, sees the most visitors as it's almost literally across the road from Arches.
 It's followed by Needles, slightly more remote, but still very accessible.
 The last two get about 3% together out of 600,000 visitors.
 That's the place you want to be if you crave solitude.

 I had two favourite places at Island in the Sky.
 Both are short hikes from parking lots.
-First place is called Mesa Arch.
-You definitely want to be there at the sunrise to catch that iconic light inside the arch.
+The first place is called Mesa Arch.
+You definitely want to be there at sunrise to catch that iconic light inside the arch.
 Beware - it can get crowded.

-Second place is called Upheaval Dome, very unusual for the area.
+The second place is called Upheaval Dome, very unusual for the area.
 Scientists are still trying to crack the mystery and figure out whether it's an enormous crater left after a meteor hit the earth and fractured the rock, or is it a salt dome.
-But, no matter the root cause, it looks gorgeous to walk on the rim on the dome.
+But, no matter the root cause, it looks gorgeous to walk on the rim of the dome.

 It's very unlikely to spot any animal in the desert in the wintertime, but we thoroughly enjoyed juniper trees and cacti that can be seen here and there.